 Here’s the nightmare scenario.
 There’s been a big rain in the night.
-You head down to the basement to get something the next morning, and you realize that there is wet carpet in the basement.
+You head down to the basement to get something the next morning, and you realize that there is a wet carpet in the basement.
 You can already feel the damp basement, and the musty odor has started too.
 You need to act fast, so here is what you need to do when you have a wet carpet in the basement.

 First things first

-Before you do anything else, turn off the electricity to the basement or at least the affected area.
+Before you do anything else, turn off the electricity to the basement or at least the affected area of the wet carpet.
 You never know what can happen.
 The last thing you want to do is end up electrocuting yourself or someone else in your family because there’s a loose wire somewhere you are unaware of.
 After you’ve done that, you’ll need to identify the cause.

 What causes wet carpet in a basement?

 Water in the basement can be caused by one of several things.
 It’s important you take steps to identify what the source is.
 First, make sure you’ve defined the area of the basement carpet that is wet.
 Feel around to see if the water has drained to this area or if the area is localized.

 Remember, water obeys gravity and will flow to the lowest point, so the area that is the wettest may not be the source; it may just be the lowest point in the basement.
 Trace the flow of water to its source of origin.
 If you are having problems, here are the likely causes of flooding in the basement